-Belshazzar's reign, and also his empire, were finished.
+Belshazzar's reign, and his empire, were finished.
 Not because Babylon was no longer great and powerful ... but because the God of Heaven had decreed it.
-At that very moment, just outside the city, the Median General, Gobryas, was besieging his city.
-But, Belshazzar was completely at ease in the comfort of the security of Babylon's great wall.
+At that very moment, just outside the city, the Median General, Gobryas, was besieging the city.
+But Belshazzar thought he was completely at ease in the comfort of the security of Babylon's great wall.
 Babylon's wall was a formidable bastion of defense, indeed.
 Standing three hundred feet high, it secured over fifteen square miles of the city.
 Four chariots could ride abreast on its top.
 Belshazzar probably thought, Am I not King over all the known civilized world?
 Is not Babylon invulnerable?
 At this very moment, is not my father and his battalions out subjugating any nit-picking disturbance?
 Doubtless, he had never read Psalm 127:1,

 Unless the LORD builds the house, its builders labor in vain.
 Unless the LORD watches over the city, the watchmen stand guard in vain.

-By the way, Jeremiah the prophet had prophesied that the Babylonian Kingdom would end in the days of Nebuchadnezzar's grandson and the Word of God cannot be broken.
+Jeremiah the prophet had prophesied that the Babylonian Kingdom would end in the days of Nebuchadnezzar's grandson and the Word of God cannot be broken.